Facts About Yoruba Language And Culture

 24 Jan Facts About Yoruba Language And Culture

-Do you ever learn something interesting and feel bad that you never knew that fact before?
+Do you ever learn something interesting about the Yoruba religion in West Africa and feel bad that you never knew that fact before?
 It must have happened to you at least a few times in life because there is so much to learn in life and not enough time.
 We are always busy with one thing or another and as a result, we miss out on a lot of great things.
 But even if we dedicate all of our time to learning about the world around us, we will still miss out on a few things.
 It is something that is simply not in our control.
 The world is huge and full of seven billion people, one lifetime is not enough to find out all the secrets of life.

 Many people have realized that they can’t do it all in one life so they pick one thing and stick to that.
 They know that it is a lot better to put all of their energy in the pursuit of one goal instead of going in a different direction every time their interest changes.
 Life can get pretty messy if we start pursuing every flashy thing we see, which is why one final destination is enough.
 There is nothing wrong with learning more than your course books.
 In fact, many people who are recognized for their work also pick up a hobby and become pretty good at it.